snehaism/blog/_posts/2014-3-3-Hello-World.md

 The Causal Arrow: Causes precede effects.
 We strike a match before seeing the flame, not after.
 This is deeply ingrained in our understanding of reality, though once again, the underlying equations don’t insist on this order.

 Time at the Quantum Scale
 Dive into the quantum world, and time becomes even murkier.
-The Schrödinger equation is time-symmetric, but the process of measurement—when a quantum system collapses into a definite state—introduces apparent irreversibility.
+The Schrödinger equation is time-symmetric, but the process of measurement—when a quantum system collapses into a definite state introduces apparent irreversibility.
 This is where decoherence plays a role: when a quantum system interacts with its environment, it loses its quantum behavior and begins to look classical.
 This loss, which seems one-way, could help explain the thermodynamic arrow on a fundamental level.

 Some physicists even argue that observation itself plays a role in determining time’s flow.
 That raises deeply philosophical questions: is time’s direction tied to consciousness?
 Or does it just seem that way because we’re embedded in the system we’re trying to observe?